preciofishbone/OmniaDocsG2/release-notes/4.0.0/index.rst

 Workplace
 ***********************
 - It is now possible to base search queries on page variation url segement.
 - Targeting for search categories.
+It is now possible to use the targeting engine on search categories. (#115142, #115263)

 Fixes
 ***********************
 - Fixed a design glitch in document libraries when the omnia header is used.
-- People rollup roller view not auto rotates correctly (#117277)
+- People rollup roller view not auto rotates correctly (#117277).
+- Page rollup column adjustment now works when having only one column (#117154).
 -